 - What submission method will be used

-- What version of the paper will be made available on PMC: The final peer-reviewed manuscript (without the journal’s fonts, pagination, etc.) or the final article as it appears in the journal (with the fonts and pagination)
+- The version of the paper to be made available on PMC: the final peer-reviewed manuscript (without the journal’s fonts, pagination, etc.) or the final article as it appears in the journal (with the fonts and pagination)